ArturAntonov/DockerMan/README.md

 Also you can use other commands for one or for all containers at once.

+All commands for each container append to a special Command queue.
+This queue sorts commands and prevent run mutually exclusive commands.

+For example, if you choose both of commands 'STOP' AND 'RESTART', the docker_man will execute only 'RESTART', because 'STOP' command includes in 'RESTART' etc.

 ## Install
 For install just run command: